 Note: Space is also considered as one character.

-And if you want to convert all the text values to LOWERCASE values then use the LOWER formula.
+And if we want to convert all the text values to LOWERCASE values, then use the LOWER formula.

 Things to Remember

-- These are some of the important formulas which are used regularly.
+- These are some of the important formulas/commands in excel which are used regularly.

-- We can use these functions in the advanced level as well.
+- We can also use these functions at the advanced level.

-- There are move advanced formulas in excel which comes under advanced level courses.
+- There are more advanced formulas in Excel which come under advanced level courses.

-This has been a guide to Excel Commands.
-Here we learn the list of top 10 commands in excel along with examples and downloadable excel template.
-You may learn more about excel from the following articles –
+This article is a guide to Excel Commands.
+Here, we discuss the top 10 commands in Excel, examples, and a downloadable template.
+You may learn more about Excel from the following articles: –